-- Use the Home, End, Left-arrow, and Right-arrow keys to move the cursor within the value.
-If you're editing a field in a list, pressing the Left-arrow key again when the cursor is at the beginning of the value will set focus to the previous field.
-Similarly, pressing the Right-arrow key again when the cursor is at the end of the value will set focus to the next field.
+- Use the Home, End, Left Arrow, and Right Arrow keys to move the cursor within the value.
+If you're editing a field in a list, selecting the Left Arrow key again when the cursor is at the beginning of the value will set focus to the previous field.
+Similarly, selecting the Right Arrow key again when the cursor is at the end of the value will set focus to the next field.

 After you specify a value, Business Central will only check that it's valid after you click outside the field or set focus to another element, such as the next field.

 Check data in documents and journals while you work